 The Group evaluates the likelihood of a reversal of deferred tax assets based on its estimated future taxable income.
 If the Group were to determine that it would not be able to secure sufficient taxable income in the future due to a decline in its earning capacity, its deferred tax assets would be reversed, and income tax expense would be recorded.
 This could have a negative impact on the Group’s financial position and operating results.

 The Group contract out containerships which the Company and its consolidated subsidiaries charter to other charterers.
-Because charter rates are highly sensitive to fluctuations in charter markets, there is a risk that charter rates may fall below hire rates.
-Based on available information, the Group recorded a provision for potential future losses whose amount can be reasonably estimated under certain contracts where charter rates fall below hire rates.
+Because charter rates are affected to a certain degree by fluctuations in charter markets, there is a risk that charter rates may fall below hire rates.
+Based on available information, the Group has recorded a provision for potential future losses whose amount can be reasonably estimated under certain contracts where charter rates fall below hire rates.
 However, depending on changes in the Group’s planning for chartered vessel contracts or trends in charter markets, it may be necessary for the Group to record an additional provision for losses, which could have a negative impact on the Group’s financial position and operating results.

-Note : Matters referring to the future are as judged by the “K” Line Group at the issue date of financial statements of May 10,2021.
+Note : Matters referring to the future are as judged by the “K” Line Group as of the end of the consolidated fiscal year under review.
 In addition, the items discussed here do not necessarily represent every risk to the “K” Line Group.